 I'm pharmacist doing at mental hospital HCMc.
 I want to understand clearly about Seroquel XR.
-Thanks you
+Thank you

 "Do not break, crush, or chew the medication.
 Doing so can destroy the long action of the drug and may increase side effects".